mansakrishna23/markdown-cv/index.md

 ## Teaching Experience
 **[NASA Earth Sciences & UW Hackweek](https://2024.hackweek.io)** | August 2024 <br>
 Hackweek Helper <br>
-> Helped and mentored participants in navigating using computational tools (like version control and and Python packages) and project work during the hackweek.
+> Helped and mentored participants in navigating using computational tools (like version control and and Python packages) and project work during the hackweek. <br>
 > Primarily worked with participants in the Geosmart Track.
 In particular, worked with participants on the [multi-gpr-soil](https://github.com/geo-smart/multi-gpr-soil) project.

 **Reproducible Research Training, Dartmouth** | April 2023 - October 2023 <br>